 - 1/2 cup of flour (50-60 grams)

-Add water first and stir, then add the flour and stir thoroughly again.
-Scrape down the sides, cover, and wait for the starter to swell and rise; it might take another 12-24 hours.
-Your starter might swell to double its original size, sometimes less, sometimes more.
-But the main thing is that the starter is bubbling—it’s alive!
+Add water first and stir, then add the flour and stir thoroughly.
+Scrape down the sides, cover, and wait for the starter to swell and rise after 12-24 hours.
+Your starter should double its original size, sometimes less, sometimes more.
+The main thing is that the starter is bubbling—it’s alive!

 What causes bubbles?
-Bubbles form when wild yeast and probiotic bacteria in the flour are active.
-The bacteria consume sugars and release carbon dioxide (the bubbles,) alcohol, lactic acid and other substances.
-This increases the acidity of the mixture, preventing unwanted microorganisms from growing.
+Bubbles form when wild yeast and bacteria in the flour are active.
+The microorganisms consume sugars and release carbon dioxide (the bubbles,) alcohol, lactic acid and other substances.
+This increases the acidity which prevents unwanted microorganisms from growing.

 STEP THREE (after 2-3 days)

 From now on you should discard half of the starter each time you feed it.
 I know, it might feel weird to throw away half the starter.
-But you cannot use it yet.
-You must let yeast and beneficial bacteria take complete control of the starter and this takes more time.
+But you cannot use it before the yeast and bacteria has taken complete control of the starter.

 The starter should double in size between each feeding and should be bubbly.
-Don’t feed the starter too early, wait until it has about double the size and you see bubbles.
+Don’t feed the starter too early.

 After you have removed half of the starter, add the same amounts of water and flour as you did earlier.